carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 This project will build on two main focus areas of the Turing Institute's [AI for Science and Government](https://www.turing.ac.uk/research/asg) research programmes: good data science practice; and effective communication to stakeholders.
 In building this project, we will integrate the [Tools, practices and systems](https://www.turing.ac.uk/work-turing/tools-practices-and-systems-open-leadership-team-call-volunteering) (TPS) Research Programme’s core values: build trustworthy systems; embed transparent reporting practices; promote inclusive interoperable design; maintain ethical integrity and encourage respectful co-creation.

-## Keypoints
-- This workshop is developed for mid-career and senior researchers in  biomedical and biosciences fields."
-- This workshop aims to build a shared understanding of data science and AI in the context of biomedicine and related fields.
-- Without going into underlying technical details, the contents provide a general overview and present selected case studies of biomedical relevance.

 ## Exercise/Discussion/Reflection
 - What is your primary motivation to learn about the potential of data science and AI in your research field?